-We are primarily engaged in the business of investing in adjustable-rate mortgage-backed securities that we acquire in the secondary market.
+We invest in adjustable-rate mortgage-backed securities that we acquire in the secondary market.
 These mortgage-backed securities are secured by pools of mortgage loans on single-family residences.
 Our investment policy requires that at least 50% of our assets consist of adjustable-rate mortgage-backed securities that have principal and interest that is guaranteed by an agency of the United States government such as the Government National Mortgage Association, the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation.
 We are not in the business of originating mortgage loans or providing other types of financing to the owners of real estate.

 We also invest in multifamily housing properties and currently own interests in six apartment properties containing a total of 1,473 rental units which represents less than 1% of our assets.
-In addition, we invest in publicly-traded equity and debt securities issued by real estate investment trusts, real estate limited partnerships and other companies, not all of which are in the real estate industry.
-We believe our investments in multifamily apartment properties and in publicly-traded equity and debt securities provide us with a greater potential for capital appreciation and enable us to mitigate the prepayment risk associated with mortgage-backed securities.
+In addition, we own interests in publicly-traded equity and debt securities issued by real estate investment trusts, real estate limited partnerships and other companies, not all of which are in the real estate industry.
+As of September 30, 2001, these non-mortgage assets represented less than 2% of our total assets.
 An affiliate of AFC serves as the property manager of our multifamily apartment properties pursuant to property management contracts.
 We expect to continue to use such affiliate as our property manager following the Merger.
 Such contracts are terminable by us on 30 days written notice.

 We are currently an externally-advised REIT and have no employees of our own.
 We entered into an advisory agreement with the Manager, America First Mortgage Advisory Corporation in April 1998.
 At the time we commenced operations, our Board of Directors did not believe that the size and scope of our business operations and business activities were sufficient to support a self-advised structure.
 Accordingly, we have relied on the Manager and its affiliates to provide all personnel, utilities, equipment and supplies, insurance, accounting, administrative and other support services, office facilities and other items necessary for our business operations.
 Since that time, we have dramatically increased our equity base and asset size.
-In June 2001, we raised \$67.1 million of new equity capital.
-Since then, we have invested substantially all of the net proceeds thereof.
-As a result of this, our Board of Directors believes that our business operations have now achieved adequate size and scope to support internalization of these services.
+In June 2001, we raised \$67.1 million in net proceeds of new equity capital.
+Since then, we have invested all of the net proceeds thereof.
+Additionally, in November 2001, we raised \$59.7 million in net proceeds of new equity capital.
+As a result of this growth in our capital base, our Board of Directors believes that our business operations have now achieved adequate size and scope to support internalization of these services.
 Additionally, for the reasons outlined herein, this structure will facilitate both short-term and long-term benefits to our stockholders.